Darim7/FinancialMusketeers/README.md

 **After the services are up, you can access the app's frontend at `localhost:8080`.
 Have fun :smile:**

 # For Developers
-### REMEMBER TO READ THE READMEs IN BOTH FRONTEND AND BACKEND!!!
+### REMEMBER TO READ THE READMEs IN BOTH FRONTEND AND BACKEND :rage::rage::rage:

 **Set up the development environment for...**